kinto-b/elections/README.md

-Given that this is exactly the opposite of what one might guess looking at raw polls alone, and that 2019 was a notorious miss in terms of election predictions – with many analysts predicting an ALP win, we can feel very satisfied with this result.
+Given that this is exactly the opposite of what one might guess looking at raw polls alone, and that 2019 was a notorious miss in terms of election predictions, with many analysts predicting an ALP win, we can feel very satisfied with this result.

 # Diagnostics.